pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 ![image](https://github.com/user-attachments/assets/3583f413-7f03-4a71-a1b3-eb7d06126c80)

-As we can see, we get **Access denied** in the response body, and we also get `Basic realm="Access denied"` in the `WWW-Authenticate` header, which confirms that this page indeed uses `basic HTTP auth`.
+As we can see, we get **Access denied** in the response body, and we also get `Basic realm="Access denied"` in the `WWW-Authenticate` header, confirming that this page uses `basic HTTP auth`.
 To provide the credentials through cURL, we can use the `-u` flag, as follows:

 ![image](https://github.com/user-attachments/assets/f3b4d193-148c-4d91-8862-2e95bf85aa07)

 This time, we do get the page in the response.
-We can use another method to provide the basic HTTP auth credentials directly through the URL (`username:password@URL`).
+We can use another method to directly provide the basic HTTP directly auth credentials through the URL (`username:password@URL`).
 If we try the same with cURL or our browser, we do get access to the page as well:

 ![image](https://github.com/user-attachments/assets/eae6aa08-7b80-4edf-9dd1-707a78c8d2ac)